-The Appraiser The Appraiser
+The Appraiser

+This essay does not describe an existing computer program, just one that should exist.
 This essay is about a suggested student project in Java programming.
 This essay gives a rough overview of how it might work.
-It does not describe an actual complete program.
 I have no source, object, specifications, file layouts or anything else useful to implementing this project.
-Everything I have to say to help you with this project is written below.
-I am not prepared to help you implement it; I have too many other projects of my own.
+Everything I have prepared to help you is right here.

-I do contract work for a living, which could include writing a program such as this.
-However, I don’t do people’s homework for them.
+Though I am a programmer by profession, I don’t do people’s homework for them.
 That just robs them of an education.

-You have my full permission to implement this project any way you please.
+You have my full permission to implement this project in any way you please and to keep all the profits from your endeavour.

 Introduction

 This is a tool for appraisers of jewelry, houses, cars, horses etc. The problem with a written appraisal is there is no way to know just by looking at it if it is genuine.
-To be sure, the buyer has to contact the appraiser, and check.
+To be sure, the buyer has to contact the appraiser and check.
 There is possibility for fraud in counterfeit appraisals, totally bogus appraisals, in setting up phony appraisers or people who masquerade as known legitimate appraisers.

 The idea is to use digital signing to validate appraisals.